ypid/seafile-wiki/Seafile-CLI-client.md

 # Apps    downloading     9984/10367, 9216.1KB/s
 ```

+    Note

-    Note, if you not supply the password parameter in the command, it will be asked later, which is more safe.
+        * If you not supply the password parameter in the command, it will be asked later, which is more safe.
+        * You should supply the ID of the library, like `2858a617-c91d-4c4e-bfe1-81bdf2ea201f`

 1. download a library from a server and sync with an existing folder.
 ```sh